EPA finds plastic trash contaminates 2 remote Hawaii beaches

 The agency published a notice about the decision on Friday.
 It’s seeking public comment through Aug.
 19. The state Department of Health did not respond to a request for comment.

-David Forman, director of the environmental law program at the University of Hawaii’s law school, said the state of Hawaii initially didn’t want to list any water bodies as being impaired.
+David Forman, director of the environmental law program at the University of Hawaii’s law school, said the state of Hawaii initially didn’t want to list any of the 19 water bodies environmentalists had sued to have designated impaired.

 “So now, hopefully this will force Hawaii to to change that tune and start seriously addressing the problem of plastics in Hawaii,” he said.

-Note: This story is corrected to say David Forman said the state of Hawaii didn’t want to list any of the 19 water bodies environmentalists sued to have listed as impaired, not the state didn’t want to list any water bodies.